KingVerah/alx-t-udacity-data-analyst-nanodegree/README.md

 > 2. Project 2 - Wrangle and Analyse Data
 > 3. Project 3 - Data Visualisation

 ## Data Analyst Nanodegree Certificate of Completion
+NOTE: TO BE ADDED ONCE PROGRAM IS COMPLETED.